pulumi/docs/content/docs/reference/pkg/gcp/compute/regionurlmap.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">bool</a></span>
     </dt>
     <dd>{{% md %}}If set to true, the URL scheme in the redirected request is set to https.
-If set
+If set to
-to false, the URL scheme of the redirected request will remain the same as that of the request.
+false, the URL scheme of the redirected request will remain the same as that of the request.
 This must only be set for UrlMaps used in TargetHttpProxys.
 Setting this true for TargetHttpsProxy is not permitted.
-Defaults to false.
+The default is set to false.
 {{% /md %}}</dd>

     <dt class="property-optional"